This story was last updated on Jan. 31, 2022.

-The Pfizer and Moderna vaccines have shown astonishing — and essentially equivalent — degrees of efficacy, at least in the early stages after vaccination.
+That said, the Pfizer and Moderna vaccines displayed astonishing — and essentially equivalent — degrees of efficacy, at least in the early stages after vaccination.

 The Pfizer vaccine showed efficacy of 95% at preventing symptomatic Covid infection after two doses.
 The vaccine appeared to be more or less equally protective across age groups and racial and ethnic groups.